- Communications & Media

 B.A., Boston College, 1989

-John Petite represents clients in general commercial litigation, with an emphasis on antitrust and trade regulation litigation and intellectual property litigation.
-He is the leader of the firm’s energy practice group.
+John Petite is a business litigator, with an emphasis on antitrust and trade regulation litigation and intellectual property litigation.

-John also frequently litigates false advertising claims and provides pre-publication review of advertising and promotional programs for compliance with the Lanham Act and state laws.
+He also frequently litigates claims against employees, such as non-compete, non-solicitation and confidentiality agreements that implicate employers’ interests in trade secrets or customer relationships, and claims against competitors for false advertising or misappropriation of trade secrets.
+Similarly, John provides pre-publication review of advertising and promotional programs for compliance with the Lanham Act and state laws.
 He has handled right of publicity and related privacy claims in connection with advertising campaigns.

-In defending hospitals and other health care providers, John’s work in medical staff privileges litigation implicates federal and state antitrust law, as well as state contract and tort law.
-His work has yielded significant published state and federal court decisions under the federal Health Care Quality Improvement Act of 1986 (HCQIA) and Missouri’s rule of non-review (by which the judiciary generally defers to the quality of care decisions of health care providers), and with respect to the enforceability of medical staff bylaws under state contract law.
+John’s antitrust experience led him to defend hospitals and other health care providers in medical staff privileges litigation, where physicians often allege unfair competition.
+His work in that area has yielded significant published state and federal court decisions under the federal Health Care Quality Improvement Act of 1986 (HCQIA) and Missouri’s rule of non-review (by which the judiciary generally defers to the quality of care decisions of health care providers), and with respect to alleged violations of medical staff bylaws.

-In addition, John has frequently litigated First Amendment issues, successfully defending defamation and privacy claims for media organizations, brokerage firms (Form U-5 filings), health care providers (data bank reports submitted pursuant to the HCQIA) and other defendants.
-In addition, he has prosecuted:
+In addition, John frequently litigates constitutional issues, including First Amendment issues, successfully defending defamation and privacy claims for media organizations, brokerage firms (Form U-5 filings), health care providers (data bank reports submitted pursuant to the HCQIA) and other defendants.
+He has also prosecuted:

 - First Amendment attacks on state and federal legislation

-- Fifth Amendment attacks on a municipality’s exercise of the power of eminent domain
+- Fifth Amendment property rights, such as attacks on a municipality’s exercise of the power of eminent domain or franchisees’ claims under state right of first refusal laws

-- Commerce Clause, Due Process Clause, Supremacy Clause, and Equal Protection Clause challenges to state trade regulation and merchandising practices statutes.
+- Commerce Clause, Due Process Clause, Supremacy Clause, and Equal Protection Clause challenges to state trade regulation, franchise relationship and merchandising practices statutes.

-Similarly, John regularly defends both public enforcement actions and private claims under the Missouri Merchandising Practices Act and similar deceptive trade practices statutes.
+Similarly, John regularly defends both public enforcement actions and private claims under the Missouri Merchandising Practices Act and similar deceptive trade practices or consumer protection statutes.
 Such claims have included putative class actions alleging the wrongful charging of fees or surcharges by sellers large and small.

-John practices in state and federal court, before the USPTO and the TTAB, and in arbitral forums, such as the National Association of Securities Dealers.
-He has tried bench and jury trials and arbitration hearings and has extensive appellate experience.
+John practices in state and federal court, before the USPTO and the TTAB, and in arbitral forums.
+He has tried bench and jury trials and arbitration hearings and has extensive appellate experience, with numerous victories in the Eighth Circuit, Fourth Circuit and Missouri and Illinois courts of appeals.

 - American Bar Association, planning committee co-chair, Petroleum Marketing Committee of the Environment, Energy and Resources Section